Safety and security

 Number of accidents without lost time requiring medical treatment (MTC)

-We monitor our safety performance on the basis of two ratios: RIF and LTIR.
+We monitor our safety performance on the basis of the following ratios:

-RIF = Recordable Incident Frequency – the number of lost-time workplace incidents, incidents entailing alternative work or incidents requiring medical treatment per 200,000 hours worked;
+RIF = Recordable Incident Frequency: number of fatal accidents and lost-time workplace incidents, incidents entailing alternative work or incidents requiring medical treatment per 200,000 hours worked.

-LTIR = Lost Time Injury Rate – the number of lost-time workplace incidents per million hours worked.
+LTIR = Lost Time Injury Rate: number of lost-time workplace incidents per million hours worked.

-The coronavirus crisis has had a slightly positive effect on the safety ratios, with lower traffic volume and temporarily reduced work levels being contributory factors in this regard.
-Partly in this light, we intend to maintain the targets from 2020 for 2021.
+The coronavirus crisis had a positive effect on the safety ratios at the beginning of 2021 in particular, with lower traffic volume and temporarily reduced customer contacts being contributory factors in that regard.

-The significant level of traffic movements accompanying the roll-out of smart meters resulted in a large number of traffic accidents, often with no more than bodywork damage, but sometimes also causing personal injury.
-In early 2020, all the fitters received training with the aim of increasing traffic awareness.
-This training was a factor, together with the reduced level of traffic movements due to the coronavirus, that led to a substantial reduction in the number of traffic-related accidents.
+The significant level of traffic movements accompanying the roll-out of smart meters initially resulted in a large number of traffic accidents, often with no more than bodywork damage, but sometimes also causing personal injury.
+In 2020, we launched a programme of training with the aim of increasing traffic awareness.
+This was continued in 2021.
+This training was a factor, together with the reduced level of traffic movements due to the coronavirus, that led to a substantially reduced number of traffic-related accidents.

 Cause of accidents

 Cause of LTIR

 The chart shows the number of lost-time workplace incidents for Stedin Group and its contractors.
 The last five years show a downward trend.
 We believe that this trend can also be attributed to our efforts of raising safety awareness, in our organisation as well as among our supply chain partners.
 We also took steps to provide temporary alternative work as a means of reducing absenteeism as a result of accidents and to keep employees involved in work.